2023 Best Political Science & Government Bachelor's Degree Schools in the Southeast Region

 Top 15% Best Political Science & Government Bachelor's Degree Schools

 The excellent bachelor’s degree programs at Wake Forest University helped the school earn the #2 place on this year’s ranking of the best political science and government schools in the Southeast Region .
-Wake Forest University is a medium-sized private not-for-profit school located in the city of Winston-Salem.
+Wake Forest University is a moderately-sized private not-for-profit school located in the medium-sized city of Winston-Salem.

 A rank of #3 on this year’s list means Duke University is a great place for political science and government students working on their bachelor’s degree.
 Duke is a fairly large private not-for-profit school located in the large city of Durham.

-You’ll join some of the best and brightest minds around you if you attend Vanderbilt University.
-The school came in at #4 on this year’s Best Political Science & Government Bachelor’s Degree Schools in the Southeast Region list.
-Vanderbilt is a fairly large private not-for-profit school located in the city of Nashville.
+You’ll be in good company if you decide to attend Vanderbilt University.
+It ranked #4 on our 2023 Best Political Science & Government Bachelor’s Degree Schools in the Southeast Region list.
+Vanderbilt is a large private not-for-profit school located in the city of Nashville.

 After completing their Bachelor's Degree, political science graduates from Vanderbilt carry an average student debtload of $10,874.